New Haven School Saratoga Springs Campus

 New Haven School Saratoga Springs Staff

-Utah State Teaching License (Endorsement: Mathematics Level 4) Victor “Brice” Hunt has a Bachelor of Science degree, majoring in Computer Science and minoring in Mathematics, from Southern Utah University.
+Utah State Teaching License (Endorsement: Mathematics Level 4) Victor “Bryce” Hunt has a Bachelor of Science degree, majoring in Computer Science and minoring in Mathematics, from Southern Utah University.
 Recently, he completed the courses for a full Math major and a post-bachelor’s teaching certificate.
 As a result, he has a Utah teaching license with a Mathematics Level 4 endorsement.
-Brice has a passion for learning new skills, gaining new knowledge, and having new adventures.
+Bryce has a passion for learning new skills, gaining new knowledge, and having new adventures.
 He believes that a person can do almost anything, if that person is willing to learn and to work.
 He loves to share his knowledge with others.

-When he’s not working, you can find Brice doing all kinds of things.
+When he’s not working, you can find Bryce doing all kinds of things.
 One day, he might be helping his father on the ranch.
 The next day, he might be found working on his car.
 He sometimes can be found contributing bug fixes to open-source computer software.
 He has even edited and published a book of his mother’s poetry.
 The activity he enjoys more than any other is spending time with his two children and his wife.

 Physical Education Teacher